touil-abdelilah/alx-pre_course/README.md

 Emacs is a powerful text editor that provides extensive customization options and features for editing text, writing code, and managing files.

-- **Richard Stallman**: Richard Stallman is the founder of the Free Software Foundation and the GNU Project, which includes Emacs.

 ## Getting Started with Emacs